amd/quark-documentation/docs/pytorch/tutorial_gguf.rst

 The ``metadata`` key-value pairs correspond to model config while the ``tensors info`` key-value pairs + tensors data correspond to model state_dict.
-The quantization process actually converts tensors in fp32 or fp16 to tensors in other datatypes with less memory usage and more computing efficiency.
+The quantization process actually converts tensors in fp32 or fp16 to tensors in other data types with less memory usage and more computing efficiency.
 GGUF exporting is mainly about writing quantized tensors to tensor part of GGUF file in appropriate format.